torbsd/torbsd.github.io/index.md

 ## Welcome ##

-_note: there will be a [BoF at BSDCan Saturday, June 13th](https://www.bsdcan.org/2015/schedule/events/624.en.html) "The BSDs and Privacy Technologies."_

 The __Tor BSD Diversity Project (TDP)__ is an initiative seeking to extend the use of the BSD Unix operating systems in the [Tor public anonymity network](https://www.torproject.org).